 At first, you may not be able to see your special skills clearly, because these are often overlooked and unacknowledged by ourselves and others.
 We tend to see the big trouble or struggle rather than seeing how amazing we’ve been in handling the hardship.

-Each person’s special skill may be different to the next.
-Some people shed tears, others have a special place they go, others talk it out or have a ritual they engage in.
-Everyone has their way … and you do to.
+Each person’s special skill may be different from the next.
+Some people shed tears, others have a special place they go, and others talk it out or have a ritual they engage in.
+Everyone has their way … and you do too.

-When I interviewed Linda Strader, author of Summers of Fire, she talked about her difficult times during the 2008 economic crises.
-Not only was she dealing with the loss of her job, she’d been through a divorce and her mother passed away - all at the same time.
+When I interviewed Linda Strader, author of Summers of Fire, she talked about her difficult times during the 2008 economic crisis.
+Not only was she dealing with the loss of her job, but she’d also been through a divorce, and her mother passed away - all at the same time.
 Linda fell into depression.

 But as Linda started to look at her own story, she found courage and hope …